History of Hawaii: Kamehameha I

-By 1795, Kamehameha had conquered all but one of the main islands.
+He thus extended his kingdom to encompass all of the main islands except Kauai and Niihau (both part of the Kingdom of Kauai).
 For his first royal residence, the new King built the first western-style structure in the Hawaiian Islands, known as the "Brick Palace".
-The location became the seat of government for the Hawaiian Kingdom until 1845.
-The king commissioned the structure to be built at Keawa'iki point in Lahaina, Maui.
+The location became the seat of government until 1845.
+The structure was built at Keawa'iki point in Lahaina, Maui.
 Two ex-convicts from Australia's Botany Bay penal colony built the home.
-It was begun in 1798 and was completed after 4 years in 1802.
-The house was intended for Kaʻahumanu, but she refused to live in the structure and resided instead in an adjacent, traditional Hawaiian-styled home.
+It was begun in 1798 and was completed in 1802.
+The house was intended for Kaʻahumanu, but she rejected it in favor of an adjacent, traditional home.